NeighborhoodInfoDC/RegHsg/README.md

 This step outputs a `max-units` dataset which will be used in the soft sites.

+Note: for Arlington, the zoning code is cleaned in `04_vacant-lots-1-arlington.Rmd`, but the vacant lots numbers are generated in `04_vacant-lots-2-arlington-se.Rmd`

 #### 05_combine-parcels

 The purpose of this program is to combine the cleaned parcel data to be used in the upzoning analysis.